kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 ## Key takeaways

-Recall that we began building our Graph RAG application by first defining a metamodel that captured the high-level structure of the data, *before* expressing the semantic model, i.e., the domain and content graphs in Kùzu.
+Recall that we began building our Graph RAG application by first defining a metamodel that captured the high-level structure of the data, *before* expressing the semantic model, i.e., the domain and content graphs in Kuzu.
 When applying this approach to your own data, it's important to spend enough time becoming deeply familiar with the data and the domain, so that you can (1) gather the right data; (2) define a standardized vocabulary;
 and (3) decide on the right semantic model that helps you answer the kinds of questions you want to ask.